-Studies on Health Problems of Software People: A Case Study of Faculty of GCE and GIMT Gurgaon, India
+Studies on Health Problems of Software People: A Case Study of SAP Lab Gurgaon in India

-Geeta Kumari, K.M.Pandey, Member, IACSIT and S.S.Khanaka,
+Geeta Kumari, K.M.Pandey, Member IACSIT, S.S.Khanaka

-Abstract-In the present paper, the various health problems of the employees working in GCE and GIMT Gurgaon has been studied on the basis of answers received from the employees for the given questionnaire.
-Very few employees frequently use laptop at home.
-Also most of employees use desktop / workstation as alternative to laptop.
-Almost all employees use desktop at their workplace,.
+Abstract-In the present paper, the various health problems of the employees working in SAP LAB Gurgaon has been studied on the basis of answers received from the employees for the given questionnaire.
+All employees frequently use laptop at home.
+Also some of employees use desktop / workstation as alternative to laptop.
+Almost all employees use laptop at their workplace, as all the responses indicate the use of laptop.
 It can be concluded seeing the responses that still today there is a need for wide advertisement in media about various problems generated from working on computers and the companies must do something for the better health of their employees.

-Index terms- blurred vision, health problems, hypertension, questionnaire, laptop, tight neck.
+Index Terms-questionaire, health problems, laptop, blurred vision, tight neck, hypertension.

-I. INTRODUCTION OF GIMT
+I. INTRODUCTION